openrewrite/rewrite-docs/docs/recipes/codemods/applycodemod.md

       codemodArgs: --force --jscodeshift='--parser=${parser}'
 ```

-Now that `com.yourorg.ApplyCodemodExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-codemods:0.4.4 in your build file:
+Now that `com.yourorg.ApplyCodemodExample` has been defined, activate it and take a dependency on `org.openrewrite.recipe:rewrite-codemods:{{VERSION_REWRITE_CODEMODS}}` in your build file:
 <Tabs groupId="projectType">
 <TabItem value="gradle" label="Gradle">